StackVista/stackstate-docs/use/metrics/set-telemetry-stream-priority.md

 The telemetry streams associated with an element are displayed in the right panel details tab when an element is selected to show its detailed information - **Component details** or **Direct relation details** depending on the element type that you selected.
 Telemetry streams are displayed in order of telemetry stream priority.
 There are four levels of priority: `High`, `Medium`, `Low`, and `None`.
 By default, all streams have priority set to `None`.

-Stream priority is used in StackState to help determine the following:
+Stream priority is used in Rancher Observability to help determine the following:

 * The order in which streams are displayed in the details tab **Telemetry** list.
 Streams are ordered first by priority (highest at the top) and then alphabetically.
 * The streams that are shown as [Top metrics](/use/metrics/top-metrics.md) in the component context menu - this is the pop-up displayed when you hover the mouse pointer over a component in the Topology Perspective.
 The most recent metric received from the first three metric streams in the **Telemetry** list will be displayed.